 Crawling for Plugins

-Once I have the zip file URL, I upload it to Azure Blob Storage.
+Once I have the zip file URL, I uploaded it to Azure Blob Storage.
 I considered skipping this and working directly with the data from WordPress.org, but I felt this approach allowed me to have a stable snapshot of the original data to experiment on without repeatedly hitting wordpress.org for the same data.

 Running the process sequentially takes nearly 5 hours from a Digital Ocean droplet, but about 90% of that time is just waiting on I/O. Therefore, adding some parallelism to this process made a lot sense.
 This was done very simply by fetching all 12 plugins per page in parallel.
 This brought the run time down to just over an hour.